5 Early Signs of COPD Every Older Adult Should Know

 Also known as wheezing, that telltale whistling that comes when you breathe could be a major sign that you’re having a lung issue, Dr. Kaiser says.
 That’s because wheezing happens when airways are restricted in some way, which can happen with an inflammatory response like allergies or an infection.

-Mild wheezing that comes along with a cold or during allergy season is usually not a problem, especially if it resolves within a few days.
+Mild wheezing that comes from a cold or during allergy season is usually not a problem, especially if it resolves within a few days.
 But if it’s ongoing and you’re having other symptoms, like frequent coughing, Dr. Kaiser suggests seeing your doctor.

 A frequently cited sign of COPD, chest tightness can occur due to airway blockage, spasms, or respiratory infection.
 Although it can feel different for everyone, some people describe it as a heaviness, like a weight resting on the chest, or pressure that feels like squeezing or restriction.